panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-09-25-PMC/2019-09-25-PMC_Summary.md

 The attendees also briefly discussed that there should be some form of collaboration between WP8 and WP5, as training should be offered on the simulation software/services.

   **WP6 EOSC Integration**: Jean-Francois was absent.
-Jamie reported athat AAI has been taken up by Géant, a site is ste up and that there will be a pilot at the end of this week.
-Rudolf said that this was great news and a very good progress. **Couldn't hear Jamie very well, can you please EXPAND THIS please?**
+WP6 is progressing well on the AAI side, GEANT has set up an infrastructure for UmbrellaID, we are currently configuring the basic (DNS, Certificates, ...).
+The pilot should be available by the end of this week.
+Rudolf said that this was great news and a very good progress.
-Jamie posted the minutes of a meeting in Confluence and Jordi asked him to add a link in GitHub towards that information.
+On the data transfer side (One Data, dCache, ...) the progress is slower but in a fews week there should be a few small pilots.
+Jean-François presented the AAI at the WP3 workshop (PaNOSC and ExPaNDS people), his feeling is that people are largely unaware of AAI in a federated environment and notably the ID translation we have for the authorisation proces.
+Currently investigating the possibility to have training in place for the Annual Meeting (WP6 day on the 6th).
+Work will start on the first deliverable "Integration of local compute resources into the EOSC cloud" M12.
+If people from PMC or other WPs wants to contribute they are more than welcome.

   **WP7 Sustainibility**: Roberto was absent.
 Dario said a meeting took place in the morning during which Roberto showed proposal for cost estimates and discussed it.
 It was agreed that the WP will create a list of activities related to sustainability (thus